Is the Tropospheric Hotspot a Problem for Climate Science?

 Over the last three to five decades, global surface temperature records show increases of about +0.15ºC per decade.
 Explaining atmospheric and surface trends therefore demands relative accuracies of a few hundredths of a degree C per decade in global time series of both surface and upper-air observations.
 As this and subsequent chapters will show, the effects of instrumental biases on the global time series are significantly larger than a few hundredths of a degree for the upper-air data, though the global surface temperature compilations do appear to reach this level of accuracy in recent decades (Folland et al., 2001b).
 These biases, especially those of the upper air, must therefore be understood and quantified rather precisely (see section 3 below).
 For this fundamental reason, reliable assessment of lapse rate changes remains a considerable challenge.[1]

-At the same time, the correlation between temperature and wind shear allows scientists to at least indirectly detect a hot spot.
+At the same time, since 2008, scientists have been able to use the correlation between temperature and wind shear allows scientists to at least indirectly detect a hot spot.
 Allen 2008 derived “estimates of temperature trends for the upper troposphere to the lower stratosphere since 1970.
 Over the period of observations, we find a maximum warming trend of 0.65±0.47 K per decade near the 200 hPa pressure level, below the tropical tropopause.
 Warming patterns are consistent with model predictions except for small discrepancies close to the tropopause.”[3]
-A more recent study concluded:

 “The warming patterns shown in the revised dataset are similar to those shown in the original study except that expected patterns now appear somewhat more clearly.
 These include a near-moist-adiabatic profile of tropical warming with a peak warming rate of 0.25–0.3 K/decade near 300 hPa since either 1959 or 1979.
 This is interesting given that (a) many studies have reported less-than-expected tropospheric warming, and (b) there has been a slowing of ocean surface warming in the last 15 years in the tropics.
 We support the findings of other recent studies (Po-Chedley et al 2015) that reports of weak tropospheric warming have likely been due to flaws in calibration and other problems and that warming patterns have proceeded in the way expected from models.”[4]